NovaSector/NovaSector/modular_nova/modules/serenitystation/readme.md

 ### Credits:

-Credits to SableSteel (thlumyn on Github)
+Credits to SableSteel (sable.steel on Discord, thlumyn on Github)